VEWOXIC/FITS/README.md

 - ~~**FITS benefits from large batch size.
 Our latest version uses batch size of 128.** Some results are not updated due to limited time.~~
 - ~~Please run the scripts for ETT datasets with _fin.~~

-## Update
-- We add a notebook for interpretability.
-We analyze FITS on synthetic datasets to show its capability of modeling sinusodial waves.
-- We add a model Real_FITS which use two linear layer to simulate the complex multiplication.
-This model can achieve the same result of FITS.
-Real_FITS can be used on devices that do not support complex number calculation (e.g. RTX4090).
-- We add a onnx implementation of FITS with the architecture of Real_FITS.
-ONNX is an open format built to represent machine learning models.
-It can be directly deploy on embedded system devices such as STM32.
-As far as we know, there is compatability issue on Cube AI with onnx opset17.
-- **All the training scripts are updated!**
-- Files for anomaly detection are uploaded!
-Please check the instruction [here](./AD/runAD.md)
-- ⚠ **We find a long standing bug in our code which may affect a wide range of research work.
-Please check the Important Notice section for more information.** We have been actively fixing this bug and rerun all our experiments as well as the baseline models we compared with.
-- We have updated the final results of FITS in this repo.
-Also, the arxiv version of paper is updated.
-- The experiment scripts are updated and logs for FITS are updated.
-- FITS is accepted by ICLR 2024 as Spotlight presentation!!!
-We will update the new results in camera ready version.

 ## Acknowledgement